Mochitto/iSed/README.md

 git clone https://github.com/Mochitto/iSed.git
 ```
 - Turn the script into an executable.
-- Move it to your bin directory to.
-- Run it with `iSed`.
+- Move it to your bin directory to run it with `iSed`.

 ## Usage